aws-samples/aws-get-started-workshop/content/04-test-prod/02-create-test-prod-accounts.md

 1. Select **`Account Factory`** on the left.
 2. In the upper right, click **`Enroll account`**.
-3. Fill out the Enroll account form details to create the Production account for the Workload.
+3. Fill out the Enroll account form details to create the Test account for the Workload.

 |Field|Recommendation|
 |-----|---------------|